UW-Macrostrat/macrostrat/docs/Map Ingestion - Files Schema.md

 # Map Ingestion

-## Files schema (table)
+## Objects schema (table)

-The purpose of this schema is to track files that Macrostrat is aware of.
+The purpose of this schema is to track objects that Macrostrat is aware of.

-Assumptions:

-- We store everything in one or more S3 object stores.

-- Credentials for the S3 object stores are tracked separately.

-To start, we will use one S3 object store with one set of credentials that has read/write access to the relevant bucket(s).
-The schema is designed so that we can point to S3 object stores hosted by others.

-Columns:
+> Note: Informally, we may refer to these objects as "files".

+### Main columns

 - id: Primary key.
 An integer with no other meaning attached to it.

+- scheme: A string indicating the kind of object store.
+Examples include:

+  - `s3`: A service that uses the Amazon S3 protocol.
+Note that Amazon S3 is not the only service that implements this protocol.

+  - `http`: A service that uses the HTTP protocol.
+For example, any web site that is accessible using a standard web browser.

-- s3\_host: A string containing the S3 object store's hostname.
+- host: A string containing the object store's hostname.

-- s3\_bucket: A string containing the S3 bucket's name within the object store.
+- bucket: A string containing the bucket's name within the object store.
+  Note that not all object stores have a well-defined notion of "bucket".

-- s3\_object: A string containing the S3 object's name within the bucket.
+- key: A string containing the object's name within the object store and, if applicable, bucket.

-- source: JSON object describing where this file originated.
+- source: JSON object describing the provenance of the object indicated by the columns above.
 We use JSON here because it's machine-readable but does not otherwise require that we settle on a sub-schema.
-We want to track the provenance of files but not necessarily make any decisions based on that information.

-Constraints to ensure one record per S3 object:
+We need several constraints on these columns to ensure that records are (minimally) well-formed and that there is at most one record per object:

-- s3\_host: Not null.
+- scheme: Not null.

-- s3\_bucket: Not null.
+- host: Not null.

-- s3\_object: Not null.
+- key: Not null.

-- (s3\_host, s3\_bucket, s3\_object): Unique

-Potential indexes:

-- A multiple-column index on (s3\_host, s3\_bucket, s3\_object).
-Makes it
+- (scheme, host, bucket, key): Unique.

-  feasible to determine whether an object in S3 has been recorded.
+To make it feasible to determine whether an object exists in the schema: we need one index:

-Additional columns can be added as needed, e.g., to record metadata about objects that might be expensive to compute.
+- A multiple-column index on (scheme, host, bucket, key).

+### Other columns

+The following columns record metadata about the object.

+- mime\_type: String containing the object's media type (a.k.a.
+MIME type).

+- sha256\_hash: String containing the object's SHA-256 hash in hexadecimal.

+The following columns record metadata about the record itself.
+Some SQL interfaces might maintain this information automatically.

+- created\_at: UNIX timestamp for when this record was originally created.

+- modified\_at: UNIX timestamp for when this record was last modified.

+- deleted\_at: UNIX timestamp for when this record was marked as "deleted."

+### Design and implementation considerations

+This schema does not commit us to storing objects in any one particular system or place.
+However, to start, we expect that everything will be stored in a single S3-compatible object store, using one set of credentials that has read/write access to the relevant bucket(s).

+If necessary, we may add a column to the schema for storing foreign keys into a "credentials" schema.

+For objects that can be retrieved using a simple, unauthenticated HTTP GET request, it may be helpful to have a computed or virtual column containing the requisite URL.

 ## Workflow for ingesting one file

 Nothing fancy here:

-1. Put the file into the S3 object store.
+1. Put the file into the object store.

 2. Add a row to the above schema.